tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Bug fixes
 +++++++++

-* waptexit : Fix install of and empty list of Windows Updates (Enterprise)
+* waptexit: Fix install of and empty list of Windows Updates (Enterprise)

-* wapt-get.exe WaptWUA commands : fix import of waptwua client module  for waptwua-scan download install (Enterprise)
+* wapt-get.exe WaptWUA commands: fix import of waptwua client module  for waptwua-scan download install (Enterprise)

 * fix install_delay for Windows Updates stored as a time_delta in waptdb (Enterprise)